Ignatian Pedagogical Paradigm: Context

 The context in which the learner finds himself or herself is important.
 This is partly the real circumstances of a student's life which include family, peers, social situations, the educational institution, politics, economics, cultural climate, the church situation, media, music and so on.

-The socio-economic, political and cultural contexts must not be forgotten, as these can seriously affect his or her growth as a person for others.
+The socio-economic, political and cultural contexts must not be forgotten, as these can seriously affect their growth as a person for others.
 Cultures of poverty usually negatively affect expectations about success; oppressive political regimes usually discourage open inquiry.
 These and many other factors may stifle the freedom encouraged by Ignatian pedagogy.

 As mentioned above, the institutional environment of the learning center is part of the context.

 Prior learning is part of the context.
 Points of view and insights acquired from earlier study or spontaneously acquired from their environment are part of the context.
 Their feelings and attitudes regarding the subject matter also form part of the real context for learning.